SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

 -   **%players** `<character>`
     -   Info: Lists every main, secondary and pocket registered with the profile commands for that character.
     -   Example: `%players incin`
--   **%pockets** `<pocket1, pocket2,..: Optional>`
+-   **%pockets**
     -   Info: Updates your pockets listed on your profile.
-Up to 10 characters, separate them by commas.
-Accepts names, commonly used nicknames and the Fighter Numbers.
-Leave the field blank or input invalid characters to delete the characters.
-    -   Example: `%pockets incin, wii fit, 4e, paisy`
     -   Aliases: pocket, setpocket, sppockets, profilepockets
 -   **%poll** `<question>`
     -   Info: Creates a poll for Users to vote on with reactions.
 Sends a button which, if you click it opens a modal for you to type the choices into, minimum of 2 and maximum of 10 choices available.